 Free to use and join -- You can see most of what there is to see on Reddit without needing to sign up for an account.
 If you feel like getting in on the action, though, registering for an account is fast, doesn't require a lot of personal information (just your email address), and -- best of all -- it's free!

 Keeping it simple -- Reddit's main interface is pretty sparse, but in some ways, that's a good thing.
-Most functions on Reddit are straightforward once you know how they work, and there aren't a lot of flashy distractions that would cause you to get lost within the website.
+Most functions are straightforward once you know how they work, and there aren't a lot of flashy distractions that would cause you to get lost within the website.

 A hot topic for every occasion -- Reddit is a massive website where people can share and discuss almost anything.
 Whether you're into animals, technology, sports, politics, jokes, movies, or whatever else, chances are good that there's a "subreddit" where people are talking about what you're interested in!

 Simplicity comes with constraints -- In part because of Reddit's simple design, some of its features are a bit restrictive or technical to use.
 For example, you can only post one kind of content (text, picture, or hyperlink) at a time.
 Also, you have to use special codes if you want to give your text special effects, or use the search functions to their fullest capability.

 How free is free speech? -- Reddit has a bit of a reputation as an "anything goes" sort of website.
 Sure, it has rules and moderators that have been cutting down on deliberately offensive material over the years, but not all material is free of controversy (or "safe for work", as they put it).
 Fortunately, you can avoid most of this material through your settings and search parameters.